rehierl/node-tree-outliner/5-implementation/0-2-implicit-associations.md

 2. (node.parentNode === currentSection.parentContainer)
 ```

-Then, when a subsequent end-marker node is entered, an implementation could use
+When a subsequent end-marker node is entered, an implementation could then use
 that parent container reference to test whether the reference of the current
-node's parent node is identical to the section's container reference.
-If it is,
+node's parent node is identical to the section's parent container reference.
-then the corresponding section has to be closed.
-Otherwise, the end-marker node
+If that is the case, the corresponding section has to be closed.
+Otherwise,
-is identified to be implicitly associated, which is why the current section can
+the end-marker node is identified to be implicitly associated, which is why
-not be closed.
+the current node's close modifier must be ignored.

-Note that an implementation will neither encounter case-1 nor case-3 (see the
+Note that an implementation will neither encounter case-1 nor case-3 with
-"implicit associations" chapter).
-That is, because the corresponding presequent
+regards to type-2 sections (see the "implicit associations" chapter).
+That is,
-sections are already closed and will therefore no longer appear within the
+because the corresponding sections are already closed and will therefore no
-current path of sections.
-Because of that, the remaining relevant cases are
+longer appear within the current path of sections.
+Because of that, the only
-case-2 and case-4.
-Consequently, an entered end-marker node either is a child
+relevant cases are case-2 and case-4.
+Consequently, an entered end-marker
-node of the section's parent container, or one of the container's distant
+node either is a child node of the section's parent container, or one of the
-descendants.
+container's distant descendants.

 However, holding a node reference with each section object will increase the
 memory footprint of the resulting outline.
 Hence, these references can, but